hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

    The `--enrollment.profile tls` flag is specified because we are enrolling against the TLS CA. Use of this flag means that the enrollment is performed according to the `usage` and `expiry` settings of the TLS profile that is defined in the `signing` section of the configuration .yaml file. **Note:** If you removed the `signing.profiles.ca` block from the TLS CA configuration .yaml file, you could omit the `--enrollment.profile tls` flag.

-   When this command completes successfully, the `fabric-ca-client/tls-ca/tlsadmin/msp` folder is generated and contains the signed cert and private key for the TLS CA admin identity.
+   When this command completes successfully, the `fabric-ca-client/tls-ca/tlsadmin/msp` folder is generated and contains the signed cert and private key for the TLS CA bootstrap admin identity.
 If the enroll command fails for some reason, to avoid confusion later, you should remove the generated private key from the `fabric-ca-client/tls-ca/admin/msp/keystore` folder before reattempting the enroll command.
 We will reference this crypto material later when it is required to register other identities with the TLS CA.

    **Tip:** After you issue this first `enroll` command from the Fabric CA client, examine the contents of the generated  `fabric-ca-client/fabric-ca-client-config.yaml` file to become familiar with the default settings that are used by the Fabric CA client.
 Because we are using a single Fabric CA client to interact with multiple CA servers, we need to use the `-u` flags on the client CLI commands to target the correct CA server.
 In conjunction, the `--mspdir` flag indicates the location of the cryptographic material to use on a `register` command or where to store the generated certificates on an `enroll` command.

-The following diagram is a conceptual summary of the steps you perform to create a TLS CA server and enroll the bootstrap identity using the Fabric CA client:
+The following diagram is a conceptual summary of the steps you perform to create a TLS CA server and enroll the bootstrap admin identity using the Fabric CA client:

 ![ca-tls-flow](./ca-tls-flow.png)

 ### Register and enroll the organization CA bootstrap identity with the TLS CA

-The TLS CA server was started with a bootstrap identity which has full admin privileges for the server.
+The TLS CA server was started with a bootstrap admin identity (tlsadmin) which has full admin privileges for the server.
 One of the key abilities of the admin is the ability to register new identities.
-Each node in the organization that transacts on the network needs to register with the TLS CA. Therefore, before we set up the organization CA, we need to use the TLS CA to register and enroll the organization CA bootstrap identity to get its TLS certificate and private key.
-The following command registers the organization CA bootstrap identity `rcaadmin` and `rcaadminpw` with the TLS CA.
+Each node in the organization (orderers, peers, organization CAs) that will transact on the network needs to be registered with the TLS CA, so that each node can then enroll to get their TLS certificate.
+Therefore, before we set up the organization CA, we need to use the TLS CA to register and enroll the organization CA bootstrap identity to get its TLS certificate and private key.
+The organization CA bootstrap admin user will be named `rcaadmin` in the next step, therefore we will generate the TLS identity for the organization CA using the same name.
+The following command registers the organization CA bootstrap identity `rcaadmin` with password `rcaadminpw` with the TLS CA.

 ```
 ./fabric-ca-client register -d --id.name rcaadmin --id.secret rcaadminpw -u https://my-machine.example.com:7054  --tls.certfiles tls-root-cert/tls-ca-cert.pem --mspdir tls-ca/tlsadmin/msp
 ```

 Notice that the `--mspdir` flag on the command points to the location of TLS CA admin msp certificates that we generated in the previous step.
-This crypto material is required to be able to register other users with the TLS CA.
+This crypto material is required to be able to register nodes with the TLS CA.

-Next, we need to enroll the `rcaadmin` user to generate the TLS certificates for the identity.
-In this case, we use the `--mspdir` flag on the enroll command to designate where the generated organization CA TLS certificates should be stored for the `rcaadmin` user.
+Next, we need to enroll the `rcaadmin` identity to the TLS CA to generate the TLS certificates for the organization CA server.
+In this case, we use the `--mspdir` flag on the enroll command to designate where the generated organization CA TLS certificates should be stored for the `rcaadmin` identity.
 Because these certificates are for a different identity, it is a best practice to put them in their own folder.
 Therefore, instead of generating them in the default `msp` folder, we will put them in a new folder named `rcaadmin` that resides along side the `tlsadmin` folder.
+Also note that because we are generating a TLS certificate, we must pass `--csr.hosts` to specify the Subject Alternative Name in the generated TLS certificate.
+The hosts must match the host names that clients will use when communicating to the organization CA server in order for the TLS handshake to succeed.

 ```
 ./fabric-ca-client enroll -d -u https://rcaadmin:rcaadminpw@my-machine.example.com:7054 --tls.certfiles tls-root-cert/tls-ca-cert.pem --enrollment.profile tls --csr.hosts 'host1,*.example.com' --mspdir tls-ca/rcaadmin/msp
 ```

 In this case, the `--mspdir` flag works a little differently.
-For the enroll command, the `--mspdir` flag indicates where to store the generated certificates for the `rcaadmin` identity.
+For the enroll command, the `--mspdir` flag indicates where to store the generated TLS certificates for the `rcaadmin` identity.

 **Important:** The organization CA TLS signed certificate is generated under `fabric-ca-client/tls-ca/rcaadmin/msp/signcert` and the private key is available under `fabric-ca-client/tls-ca/rcaadmin/msp/keystore`.
-When you deploy the organization CA you will need to point to the location of these two files in the `tls` section of the CA configuration .yaml file.
+When you deploy the organization CA in the next step you will need to copy these files under the organization CA directory and reference them in the `tls` section of the organization CA configuration .yaml file.
 For ease of reference, you can rename the file in the `keystore` folder to `key.pem`.

 ### (Optional) Register and enroll the Intermediate CA admin with the TLS CA